urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-2-nock.markdown

 `p` produces our core, `a` activates it.
 Let's take these in reverse order.
 How do we activate a core?

-Since we have only one formula, it's is the battery itself.
+Since we have only one formula, it's the battery itself.
 Thus we want to execute Nock with the whole core (already the subject, and the entire battery (slot `2`).
 Hence, `a` is